QMTesting/qmtesting.github.io/_posts/2027-08-12-end-to-end-testing-understanding-the-full-user-journey.md

 6. Log in using the new credentials
 7. Verify the dashboard loads correctly

+**What you’re validating:**

+- UI elements behave correctly
+- Form validation works
+- Backend creates the user
+- Email or confirmation logic triggers
+- Login authentication works
+- Dashboard loads with correct user data

+This is a full user journey — not just a single feature.

 ### End-to-End User Journey Flow (Beginner-Friendly Diagram)

 ```